All Episodes

 Now we have establishment media outlets like the Washington Post disputing a study that linked President Trump's campaign rallies to a spike in hate crimes.

-Remember this came up yesterday on fake news CNN.
+Remember, this came up yesterday on fake news CNN.

 But they've yet to cover a second study that debunked the first one.

-Whoops, see Daisy.
+Oops, see Daisy.

-Who would have none that?
+Who would have done that?

 Wow.